Rediscovering the Roots of Democracy: From Ancient Greece to the European Union

 Description

-In a rapidly globalizing world, where students are expected to be citizens of a multicultural society, democracy is a vital prerequisite.
 Significantly, democracy is also one of the fundamental values of the European Union.
 Moreover, it is listed among the priorities of Erasmus+ for the school sector.

-If teachers are to illustrate vividly the value of democracy to their students, they must be able to handle this concept properly, and be ready to discuss its fundamental components.
+If teachers are to illustrate vividly the value of democracy to their students, they must be able to handle this concept properly and be ready to discuss its fundamental components.

 During the course, participants will discuss the differences between Greek democracy and modern democratic systems, and learn how ancient Greek democracy contributed to modern societies, cities, and way of life.